Emergent-Behaviors-in-Biology/invasion-theory/README.md

    - produces the simulation and prediction for Microbial Consumer Resource models, in addition perform repeated invasion simulation to study evolved ecosystems.

 ## Data
 The `data` folder in this repository is a direct copy from [DS Maynard's GitHub repository](https://github.com/dsmaynard/endpoints).
-It is included here solely to ensure compatibility with one of the Jupyter Notebooks, general_LV_for_data.ipynb, which relies on this data for analysis.
+It is included here solely to ensure compatibility with one of the Jupyter Notebooks, `general_LV_for_data.ipynb`, which relies on this data for analysis.